Photos of wildlife we shot during our trips

 In Bicheno in Tasmania, a gull perches on a granite rock.

-A resting pelican in Shark Bay
+A resting pelican in Shark Bay, WA, Australia.

 More photos: Lightning strikes and sunsets